wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-introduction.md

 2. Shut down/power off the virtual machine.

-3. Click *Capture* in the Management Portal or use the Powershell or CLI tools to capture the virtual machine as an image.
+3. Click *Capture* in the Azure Management Portal or use the Powershell or CLI tools to capture the virtual machine as an image.

  - See: [How to Capture a Linux Virtual Machine to Use as a Template](/documentation/articles/virtual-machines-linux-capture-image)